MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

 ## Delete a site in the new SharePoint admin center

 By using the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>, you can delete both classic and modern sites.
-Both Global Administrators and SharePoint Administrators can now delete sites that belong to Microsoft 365 groups.
+As a [SharePoint Administrator](/sharepoint/site-permissions#site-admins) and above (./site-permissions) in Microsoft 365, you can now delete sites that belong to Microsoft 365 groups.
 Deleting these sites will delete the group and all its resources, including the Outlook mailbox and calendar, and any Teams channels.

 1. Go to <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites** in the SharePoint admin center</a>, and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.